 - You may also view the status of your application at any time in the MyBenefits section of Duke @Work

 After your school's Drop/Add period ends:

-- Provide Reimbursement Form to your school.
+- Provide Reimbursement Form to your school (in lieu of itemized bill/tuition statement).
 This form is also available at Duke@Work.

 - School completes Reimbursement Form certifying tuition amount, scholarships/grants designated and undesignated for tuition

 Within 90 days of your course end date:

 - Submit the following documents through the “Upload request for reimbursement” link at Duke@Work:

 - Reimbursement Form completed by attending school or an itemized bill/tuition statement

 - Proof of grades (a downloaded grade report or screenshot from your school’s web portal is sufficient)

 - You will not receive reimbursement if you do not submit required documentation through Duke@Work within 90 days of course end date nor if you have not enrolled in direct deposit